nuryase/eparser/README.md

 # Usage
-eParser unzips, extracts, and parses the contents of the EPUB file, focusing on the text contained within.
+eParser unzips, extracts, and parses the contents of an EPUB file, focusing on the text contained within.

-The main usage of eParser is to obtain the eBook contents contained within an EPUB file without the need for third-party software.
+The main usage of eParser is to create an eBook containing the chapters derived from an EPUB file without the need for third-party software.

 Below is an example of how eParser can be used: